dboutote/Advanced-Comments-Widget/README.md

 ### Features

 * Select which post types to show comments for.
 (You can choose either all types, or a specific type.)
+* Exclude pingbacks and trackbacks.
+* Set the number of comments to show.
+* Set the order for displaying the comments.
 * Show comment author avatar.
 * Set _and preview_ avatar size.
 * Show an excerpt of the comment.
 * Determine the length of the excerpt.
-* Exclude pingbacks and trackbacks.
-* Set the number of comments to show.
 * Select the comment list format to match your site's markup.
 Choose from: `ol`, `ul`, or `div`.
 * Select the comment format.
 Choose between `html5` or `xhtml`.